-This is the length of the data record in number of bytes.
+This is the length of the data record in number of samples.
+Use the field Data Format to calculate the length in bytes.

 7.7 Over-range and under-range

 The over/under-range bit in the header indicates that over-range or under-range occurred at one or several samples within the record and at any stage in the signal chain.
 The result of the over-range is not straightforward to predict, see Example 6.